Title and statement of responsibility area

 Name of creator

-Peter Rieder (1850-1936) was born in Perth Township July 27, 1850 to Daniel Rieder of Switzerland and Christina Goettinger Rieder of Germany.
-Peter was one of eleven children which included both full siblings and half siblings born to his mother and her second husband Conrad Kabel, who she married after Daniel Rieder's death.
+Peter Rieder was a merchant and an early white settler of what is today the Region of Waterloo.
+He was born in Perth Township July 27, 1850 to Daniel Rieder of Switzerland and Christina Goettinger Rieder of Germany.
+Rieder was one of eleven children which included both full siblings and half siblings born to his mother and her second husband Conrad Kabel, who she married after Daniel Rieder's death.

-By 1877 Rieder was living in New Hamburg and was married to Emeline Merner Rieder (April 27 1857-January 17 1940), daughter of Christian Merner and Elizabeth Young Merner.
+By 1877 Rieder was living in New Hamburg and was married to Emeline Merner Rieder, the daughter of white settlers from Switzerland and Germany.
 Peter was also partners in Rieder and Ruby, General Merchants of New Hamburg, possibly with Emmanual Ruby (1844-1883).

 Scope and content